In Search Of Yummy-ness

 Instructions

-• Add oil to a large heavy pot or Dutch oven, and place over medium heat.
+1. Add 2 tablespoons of oil to a large heavy pot or Dutch oven, and place over medium heat.

-• When oil starts to shimmer, add onions and a pinch of salt.
+2. When oil starts to shimmer, add onions and a pinch of salt.
 Stir frequently and cook until onions begin to soften, about 5 minutes.
-Add jalapeño and stir.
-Continue to cook until onions are a light golden brown colour, about 7 more minutes.

-• Add Maple Leaf Natural Solutions Slow Roasted Shredded Turkey and zucchini.
-Cook for 15-20 minutes, or until the chili has thickened and the turkey is flavourful.
+6. Add turkey and zucchini.
+Cook for about 10 more minutes, or until zucchini is cooked through and the turkey is flavourful.

 Notes